 The Evolution of Chess AI

 Advancements in artificial intelligence and deep learning have led to the rapid development of chess engines.
-What does the future for chess and AI hold?
+Here’s a look at the history of chess AI, how it continues to evolve and how developers can get started in building their own chess AI engines.

 Image: Shutterstock / Built In